akevalion/Football/video/script.md

 In the next inspector pane, we see a special table with the points and some statistics of the season.
-The teams colored in green are the ones that will competite in the Europa and Champions Leagues.
+The teams colored in green are the ones that will compete in the Europa and Champions Leagues.
 The last teams colored in red are the ones that are relegated.
 The table displays the number of matches won by each team, the goals, draws, losses, etc.